 Whether you’re just trying to budget to make it through the week or you’re already working on your personal pension plan, it’s important to know the different ways that your money is protected 🔒

 What does protecting your money mean?

-We can’t advise you where the best place is for your money, but what follows is an outline of the various ways that it’s protected with us 👇
+There are plenty of banks and money saving apps out there, and we can’t advise you where the best place is for your money.
+But what follows is an outline of the various ways that it’s protected with us at Plum👇

 Whichever tier of Plum you use, we ensure that from the moment money enters your account, safeguards are in place to keep it safe for you 🤝

-Plum uses an Electronic Money Provider to set up and administer an E-Wallet for you (this contains any money stored in non interest bearing pockets).
+Plum uses an Electronic Money Provider to administer an E-Wallet for you (this contains any money stored in non interest bearing pockets).
 Our provider maintains a specific UK customer bank account for all Plum customers, which is protected by the E-Money Safeguarding Rules.

 When you make an investment through Plum, you’re using your money to buy part of a fund through our Investment Provider 🌱

-A fund is basically a big pot of money that is controlled by professional investment managers.
-They decide which individual businesses should be in the fund, to try and grow the pot whilst also meeting any other objectives, such as a focus on a particular sector or geographic region 🌍
+A fund is like a big pot of money that is controlled by professional investment managers.
+They decide which individual businesses should be in the fund, to try and grow the pot whilst also meeting other objectives, such as a focus on a particular sector or geographic region 🌍

-The key thing is that whilst the value of your investment will naturally fluctuate according to market forces, we protect your share of the fund.
-This means that if anything happens to us or our investment provider, you will still be able to get your investment back or sell it according to its value.
+Whilst the value of your investment will naturally fluctuate according to market forces, we protect your share of the fund.
+That means if anything happens to us, or our investment provider, you will still be able to get your investment back or sell it according to its value.